alidaoud/HexagonGame/Project6/ReadMe.txt

-simple effects have been added for the cells when they are being destroyed
+All the check cases have become finished (all the diagonals with their companions from inverse diagonals are working now)